RocFang/nginx-rtmp-module-wiki-ZH/[deprecated]-Building-nginx-rtmp-with-HLS-support.md

 ## This page is outdated.
-HLS is not included in rtmp module and does not need ffmpeg libs for compilation.
+HLS is now included in rtmp module and does not need ffmpeg libs for compilation.

 If ffmpeg on your system is too old or you have avconv instead ffmpeg follow